kevnugget/ai110-module1tinker-playlistchaos-starter/README.md

     - The "Hype Ratio" being incorrect at 1.00 and not calculating the ratio of hype songs to total songs
     - The search function is not working correctly as typing a name or a part of a name does not give us the expected result
     - When songs are given attributes of both chill and hype, such an energy level of 7 and a lofi genre, it will go the Hype playlist.
 It should go to the Mixed playlist since it is not clearly defined to fit into a single playlist
-    - The playlist stats gives us information of all songs in all of the playlists, instead of a specific playlist
-    - The history is giving us incorrect information regarding the songs per playlist as it is stuck on 35 songs for Hype, 20 for Chill, and 0 for Mixed
+    - The history is not currently tracking anything and is empty

 ## Approaching Each Error